There is a lot of confusion about Chinese Tea Tree Oil in the market as it's a product most recognisable from Australia.

 Tea tree itself has a long history in the medicinal and aromatherapy markets.
 You can read more about the history and uses in our Elementary Essential Oils pages by clicking the side bar.

-The crop season begins in August and continues till October.
-Incessant rains in the main production areas have had a radical impact.
-Production of raw material has been meagre, and supplies have been tightened.
-This scenario combined with stressed market conditions; prices are steadily on the rise.
+The season for tea tree starts in August and continues till October.
+The growing areas have had copious rainfall and this has affected the plants.
+The production of raw material has been meagre, and supplies have been tightened.

 To ask us a fair quote for this product, please fill the following form: